Building a REST API with Nitric

 Deploy to the cloud

-At this point, you can deploy the application to any supported cloud provider.
-Start by setting up your credentials and any configuration for the cloud you prefer:
+At this point, you can deploy what you've built to any of the supported cloud providers.
+To do this start by setting up your credentials and any configuration for the cloud you prefer:

 Next, we'll need to create a stack